Tax planning for a Joe Biden presidency

 Most people are not considered highly compensated under the Biden proposals and should not be overly concerned about direct increases in their tax bills.
 We do not believe the proposals present a compelling reason to make any major tax-related moves at this point or abandon a sound investment plan.

 For the highly compensated, considering the thin margin the prevailing party will have in the Senate, it does not appear likely the significant tax increases listed above will pass as proposed for 2021, and 2022 may be difficult too.
-Nonetheless, as more clarity around the vote count in the Senate appears and as support or lack of support for specific proposals arise in Congress, we should be prepared to act.
+Nonetheless, there will be pressure to pass something.
+As more clarity around the vote count in the Senate appears and as support or lack of support for specific proposals arise in Congress, we should be prepared to act.

 What we will likely recommend is to accelerate income or capital gains into the tax year prior to passed tax increases becoming effective.
 We mentioned several reasons it will be hard for Congress to pass legislation with big changes right away.
 It will likely be even harder to make any increase retroactive.